Docs Contribution Guidelines

 • apps: this directory holds the different documentation websites and projects.

-• book: includes the codebase for the Medusa Book.
-It's built with Next.js 14.
+• book: includes the codebase for the main Medusa documentation.
+It's built with Next.js 15.

 • packages: this directory holds the shared packages and components necessary for the development of the projects in the apps directory.